LaunchCoderGirlSTL/web_dev_2_instructions/using_git_2.md

-Now everyone... to make sure you have all the latest changes to your git_cheat_sheet_collaboration project... checkout the master branch and pull... if the branch you just created doesn't have any new changes on it anymore... feel free to delete.
+Now everyone... to make sure you have all the latest changes to your git_cheat_sheet_collaboration project... checkout the master branch and pull...

+if the branch you just created doesn't have any new changes on it anymore... feel free to delete.

+**To Complete this activity... make sure everyone can see all the team member's changes locally on their own computer :)**